 First and foremost, you should always keep up to speed with industry developments.
 A technological revolution doesn’t happen overnight.
 Usually, you’ll get some warning signs of a competitor setting up or a new technology that may affect your client.

 Secondly, you need to keep your client updated.
 This doesn’t just mean an email every so often telling them that they should watch out for such-and-such company.
 Regular meetings to review their insurance portfolio, their changing needs, and any new risks should be scheduled.
 This also improves your working relationship with your client.
-If you wish to go one step further, take a look at our blog post on improving your client relationships.

 Plan for the worst